 A carnivore diet calls for eating only the most nutritious foods on earth.
 It aligns out eating habits with the physiology that we inherited from our ancestors, who were themselves carnivores for the vast majority of human evolution.

-By going carnivore you cut out all modern industrial foods including seed oils that are allowed on keto.
+By going carnivore you cut out all modern industrial foods, including seed oils that are allowed on keto.
 In this way, carnivore protects your body from plant toxins, antigens, and inflammatory PUFAs.
-While at the same time you’re nourishing every cell of your body with the animal fats and proteins we were designed to thrive on.
+At the same time, you’re nourishing every cell of your body with the animal fats and proteins we were designed to thrive on.